 In the ‘Authorization’ step, click ‘Authorize’ or ‘Add an account’ located at the bottom of the page.
 This will open a new dialog that will prompt you to log in to your GitHub account, and grant access to Built.io Flow Express.

-Once you do this, a new authorization will be added, and you will be directed to the next step of your flow.
+Once you do this, a new authorization will be added, and you will be directed to the next step of your workflow.
 You can, at any time, go back to the ‘Authorization’ step, and rename the authorization that you have added.

 Note: Once an authorization is created, it will always be available in any GitHub action.
 You simply need to select the authorization.
 You need not create a new one every time.